LSENS-BMI-EPFL/behavior_control/README.md

 ### How to use
 #### Setting up
-- In `defining_sessions.m`: for each `daq.Session` instance, modify input and output channels so that it matches your NIDQ devices, hardware wiring setup connections on NI boards.
+- In `defining_sessions.m`: for each `daq.Session` instance, modify input and output channels so that it matches your NI DAQ device setup connections.

-- In `Detection_GUI.m`: set default parameters tags to have them ready at GUI initiliazation: general settings, timeline parameters, auditory parmeters, etc. You may still change these parameters before the start of the session, or even during the session, if the `Enable` parameter if set to `on` for each "Tag" variable: `on` makes the GUI feature active and responsive to user changes.
+- In `Detection_GUI.m`, set default parameter to have them ready at GUI initialization.
+You can change these parameters in the GUI before and even during the session.

 - Whisker stimulus calibration using electromagnetic coil-based whisker deflection:
-  - Before any whisker stimulus experiments, one must calibrate whisker stimulation to make sure it is strong enough and reliable.
   - Use `calibration_coil.m` file using the teslameter connected to a NI board to measure the volt-tesla (V-mT) relationship.
-  - Based on in-lab measurements, whisker deflection is sufficiently strong when the peak of the magnetic flux intensity reaches at least 30mT.

 #### Default usage
 - Run `DetectionGUI.m` to open GUI.
-- Untick the Video filming checkbox (unsupported feature).
 - Control desired choice GUI text input, general settings and task parameters.
 - Press START/PAUSE/RESUME/STOP to control the session.
-Careful: if you press STOP, all output files will be generated and upon pressing START again will create a new session folder.

-#### GUI features
-- The fields are quite self-explanatory.
+A new session is created upon pressing START.

 ### Outputs
 During and at the end of the behavioural session, the software outputs several files: